 We are all aware of the famous saying; small fish in a big pond.
 When you first go to university, it can absolutely feel that way too.
 For LGBTQ+ students, you may feel daunted by how much there is at university or have been starved of the community you have always dreamed of.
 Well, look … Continue reading Student support – support for LGBTQ+ students

-When I applied to university, I was looking for a department that could support and encourage my academic and creative interests.
+When I applied to university, I was looking for a university that could support and encourage my academic and creative interests.
 I wanted to study at a university that was passionate about all musical disciplines: performance, composition, and musicology.
-There are several ways that you get academic support within the Music Department at York.
-So, … Continue reading Academic Support as a Music Student
+There are several ways that you get academic support within Music at York.
+So, read on … Continue reading Academic Support as a Music Student

 Hello, I’m JJ and I’m a second year mathematics student!
 I know that starting university is a big adjustment, which is why in this blog post I will highlight all of the dynamics of studying maths which support and enable you to be a happy thriving maths student!
 I talk about everything that comes with being a maths student at York, like the community atmosphere, how you feel a part of that community, ways to get help when you need it (which you will, you’re studying maths!) and all of the positivity surrounding your studies.
 Studying can be hard-work, which is why the maths department make sure you realise you aren’t alone and ensure that you are having fun too!